 Learn about our recent achievements and internal projects.

 In our YLab Year in Review, we use survey and project data to look back at our 2020 successes and impact, detail case studies of some of our most important work, and meet all the young people who made it all happen.

 What if we dreamed big and designed employment to bring out young people's passion, skills, and ideas - increasing their connection to community, professional networks and enabling continuous learning opportunities in the process?
-Driven by a purposeful ‘why’, employment-focused social enterprises, such as YLab, can have the power to address unemployment challenges by doing things differently.
+Driven by a purposeful ‘why’, employment-focused social enterprises can have the power to address unemployment challenges by doing things differently.

 5 Lessons learnt from the YLab Co-design challenge: With social isolation measures in place, our usual face to face workshops had to be adjusted.
 So, butcher’s paper, sharpies and a gratuitous amount of post-it notes were substituted for completely virtual spaces.
 From the many lessons learnt from this process, here were 5 insights that will help anyone looking to facilitate online

 The world is currently looking for a new way forward.
 First Nations communities across Australia and the globe hold many of the answers, and many Australians are beginning to adopt some of these cultural systems and ways of being like never before.